skiaphrene/RNAseq-introduction-training/docs/days/server_login.md

 ```

-From then, we are going to do a little step-by-step practical to go through some of bash's most useful commands for this course.
+From there, we are going to do a little step-by-step practical to go through some of bash's most useful commands for this course.

 ### Creating a directory